 John built the first flour mill and cotton gin in Virgin, organized the first cattle co-op and the first store.
 Maria was the storekeeper while her husband worked at his other jobs.
-She also supported him as the first Bishop in Virgin and President of the United Order.
+She also supported him as the first Bishop there and president of the United Order.

 Maria gave much service to the people of her community.
 Her family reports that she was never heard to censure anyone for her trials nor complain because her lot was hard.
 She was cheerful and faithful throughout her life and felt that the gospel of Jesus Christ, for which she had endured so much, was the most glorious of all blessings.
 Her family loved to hear her pray.
 She seemed to actually see and talk with her Father in Heaven as she expressed her gratitude and asked for the blessings they needed.
-Maria died in Virgin City, Utah, on March 19, 1881, at the age of 61.
+She died in Virgin City, Utah, on March 19, 1881, at the age of 61.

-Pictured 1 to r: Hannah Normington (Ott) Lovenia Normington (Wright) Mary Ellen Normington (Cook)
+Pictured 1 to r: Hannah Normington (Ott), Lovenia Normington (Wright), Mary Ellen Normington (Cook) Pictured: Thomas Normington Maria Jackson Normington (Parker)